CBIIT/mistelilab-nucleus-size-shape-screen/README.md

 # mistelilab-nucleus-size-shape-screen

-This is a repo containing the R code used to generate the RNAi screen results included in the pre-print manuscript from the Misteli Lab at the National Cancer Institute/NIH.
+This is a repo containing the R code used to generate the RNAi screen results included in the [biorXiv pre-print manuscript](https://www.biorxiv.org/content/10.1101/2022.05.28.493845v1) from the Misteli Lab at the National Cancer Institute/NIH.
 The R code heavily uses the [cellHTS2 package](https://www.bioconductor.org/packages/release/bioc/html/cellHTS2.html).

 **Title:** Identification of epigenetic modulators as determinants of nuclear size and shape